reach-sh/reach-lang/docs/dev/src/reach/module/index.md

 An exported identifier in a given module may be imported by other modules.

 Exports are also exposed to the frontend via `{!js} getExports`.
-Functions are only exposed if they are typed, that is, if they are constructed with `{!reach} is`.
+Functions are only exposed if they are typed, that is, if they are constructed with `{!rsh} is`.

 ### {#ref-programs-import} `import`